-Originally established as the Individual Account Plan in 1982 under the IAM National Pension Fund, this Plan became a 401(k) plan in 2001.
-In May of 2014 the IAM National 401(k) Fund was established under a separate Trust Agreement from the IAM National Pension Fund.
+Originally established as the Individual Account Plan (IAP) in 1982 under the IAM National Pension Fund, the IAP changed to a 401(k) plan in 2001.
+In May of 2014, the IAM National 401(k) Fund was established under a separate Trust Agreement from the IAM National Pension Fund.

 The Plan is administered by the Board of Trustees of the IAM National 401(k) Fund.
 The recordkeeper for the Plan is John Hancock Retirement Plan Services.